Virginia Buttonweed Control

 What is Virginia Buttonweed?

-• Virginia Buttonweed is a perennial broadleaf weed is hard to control because it rapidly produces seeds but it also spreads through underground root systems called rhizomes.
+• Virginia Buttonweed is a perennial broadleaf weed that is hard to control because it rapidly produces seeds and spreads through underground root systems called rhizomes.

 How To Get Rid of Virginia Buttonweed

-• We recommend msm turf herbicide to treat virginia buttonweed as this product is easy to mix and apply, is systemic, and will kill the plant all the way down to the root.
+• We recommend MSM Turf Herbicide to treat Virginia buttonweed.
+This product is easy to mix and apply, systemic, and will kill the plant down to the root.

 Preventing Virginia Buttonweed Reemergence